codemagic-ci-cd/codemagic-docs/content/billing/billing.md

 To disable billing, click **Disable billing** in the Billing details section.
 On disabling billing, you will be immediately charged for the used paid features.

+Note that you may only disable billing if there are no unpaid invoices.

 ## Billing per team user

 For pay-as-you-go team plans, each team user is billed at the rate on the [pricing page](https://codemagic.io/pricing/).
 See the [counting team users](../teams/users) guide for details on how we count team users.